 - They’re reasonably priced.
 You’ll want to consider the general income level of your attendees as you’re selecting items.
 The items you feature at auction must fit into your attendees’ budgets, or else they won’t have the means to bid on them in the first place.

 - They’re unique.
 Everyone knows that an item in low supply is in high demand, and the same goes for your silent auction items.
-If you can find unique or one-of-a-kind items (custom artwork, a walk-on role in a TV show, or sports gear signed by a favorite player would all be good examples), you’re sure to strike fundraising gold!
+If you can find unique or one-of-a-kind items (custom artwork, a walk-on role in a TV show, sports gear signed by a favorite player), you’re sure to strike fundraising gold!

 To start your procurement team off on the right track, it can be helpful to provide them with a solicitation toolkit that includes a list of appropriate item ideas, among other resources.
 That way, they can focus their asks in the most beneficial way.